-Thermal rack nodes and temperature sensors - 20 units

-Each node comes with seven temperature sensors and one humidity sensor.
+Thermal rack nodes and temperature sensors - 20 units Each node comes with seven temperature sensors and one humidity sensor.

-Thermal rack nodes and 6 row temperature sensors set -3 intake/exhaust units

-• For network and other low-density racks, a thermal node with six intake and six exhaust sensors is included.
-It makes the work easier and more racks are covered by the sensors.
+Thermal rack nodes and 6 row temperature sensors set - 3 sets For network and other low-density racks, a thermal node with six intake and six exhaust sensors is included.
+It makes the work easier and more racks are covered by each node.

-CRAC/CRAH thermal nodes measuring temperature and humidity - 10 units
+CRAC thermal nodes measuring temperature and humidity - 10 sets

-• Each unit comes with two thermal nodes, one for supply air and one for return air.
+Each unit comes with two thermal nodes, one for supply air and one for return air.
 Having multiple sensors at the return, usually a 3 foot by 8 foot area, will provide a more accurate temperature reading.

-Dew point sensors/ transmitters- 30 units

-• These can be integrated parts of the rack and CRAH/CRAC thermal nodes listed above to make the installation faster and easier.
+Dew point sensors/ transmitters - 40 units These are integrated parts of the rack and CRAC thermal nodes listed above to make the installation faster and easier.

-Differential pressure transmitters - 6 units

-• The assessment kit has six pressure sensors capable of covering 3,000 square feet of white space.
+Differential pressure transmitters - 6 units The assessment kit has six pressure sensors capable of covering 3,000 square feet of white space.

-Current transmitters - 4 sets
+Current transmitters - 8 sets

-• The assessment kit can be complemented by more current meters if there are more than three CRAC units in the zone of the data center that being assessed.
+The assessment kit can be complemented by more current meters if there are more than 8 CRAC units in the zone of the data center that being assessed.
 Note that for constant speed fans CRAH units, continuous monitoring is not required since the power use is the same throughout the day.
 This is assuming there is no reheat in place.